 Accommodations

 Accommodations, like wages, vary from company to company, location to location and rig to rig.
-One thing which will remain the same
+One of things that is constant throughout the industry is that accommodations, meals, laundry, and internet are available to you at no cost.

 Keep in mind this good fortune does not happen to everyone.
 Some new hires end up on a rust bucket six months from the scrap yard.
 So what?
-Your first goal, after getting hired, is to get six months of actual offshore experience.
-Six months of offshore oil rig job experience on a rust bucket counts just as much as six months on a brand new jackup, semi or drillship.
+Your first goal, after getting hired, is to get six months of actual offshore experience under your belt.
+Six months working @ an offshore oil rig job on a rust bucket counts just as much as six months on a brand new jackup, semi or drillship.

-Remember, the FIRST QUESTION an offshore oil job recruiter will ask you will be "How much prior offshore experience do you have"?
-Six months worth goes a long way.
+Remember, the FIRST QUESTION any offshore oil rig job recruiter will ask you will be "How much prior offshore experience do you have"?
+Six months goes a long way, especially in today' with so many people not wanting to work.

 These adventuresome and rewarding jobs are not restricted to men only.
-Each year more and more women are working in this highly paid industry: Engineer / Leasehand
+Each year more and more women are working in this highly paid industry.
+Here are 2 great examples of opportunities available for women who want to take the road less traveled:

-I began my offshore oil job career as a rig welder working 28/28 off the coast of Brazil.
-Later I was promoted to a crane operator then a maintenance foreman and finally ending as a crane superintendent in charge of other crane operators.
+I began my offshore oil job career as an entry level rig welder working 28/28 off the coast of Brazil.
+Later I was promoted to crane operator finished up as a maintenance foreman.

 At one time I was just as green as you, had NOT A CLUE as to what this was all about but knew it was something I wanted to do.
 I'm living testimony my recommendations work.
-The basic requirements are simple but getting the job will require a very determined effort on your part (mainly because you have no prior offshore job experinece).
+The basic requirements are simple, BUT getting the job will require a very determined effort on your part (mainly because you have no prior offshore oil rig job experience).
 Having the following will be helpful:

 Looking back over the years I see I was very fortunate to have traveled as much as I did and to work at all the different places I've worked at in such a variety of interesting and rewarding offshore oil rig jobs.
 Most of the time the people I crewed with were easy to get along with.
 On occasion I had to put up with some real jerks, but hey, that's just part of working in the oilfield.